rich98/DevOps-E-degree/module2/README.md

 In this code, generate_multiple_passwords is a new function that generates a specified number of passwords, each of a specified length.
 It uses a list comprehension to call generate_password the specified number of times, and returns a list of the generated passwords.
 Then, it prints each password in the list.
 You can adjust the number of passwords and their length as needed.

 It also proves that the passwords are being creted randomly

+I have also submitted a example of passwords when set to produce 10 50 character passwords.
+A password from this list was tested online at https://www.security.org/how-secure-is-my-password/